 In an effort to enjoy canned goods with little fuss, I set about to find a super simple way to preserve some of our favorite fruit as jam.
 In doing so, I looked at the different types of pectin i.e classic, low sugar, liquid and instant pectin and how each performed during the canning process.
 The different types of pectin, or thickener used to make jellies and jam are not interchangeable.
 So, don’t substitute a different type of pectin using this same method and amount.
 I also noted the differences between traditional canning of the jam and freezing.
 I tested several methods, and finally settled on this one I found on the Ball website and adapted it for making freezer jam using instant pectin.

 When making freezer jam it’s imperative that you use fresh ripe fruit, removing all bruising or imperfections.
 Wash the jars with hot soapy water and dry thoroughly or clean using your dishwasher.
-When filling the jars, leave at least 1/2-inch of head space to allow for explansion.
+When filling the jars, leave at least 1/2-inch of head space to allow for expansion.
 You can also use freezer safe plastic containers, if you prefer.
 This recipe requires no cooking.
 That’s right, no cooking on the stove due to using instant pectin.
 If you prefer using classic pectin, cooking is required, and you can read more about that here on the Ball website.
-This jam will keep in the refrigerator for up to 3 weeks for immediate use or, keep frozen for up to 1 year.
+This peach pineapple jam will keep in the refrigerator for up to 3 weeks for immediate use or, keep frozen for up to one year.
 To use, thaw frozen jam in the refrigerator and enjoy fresh summer fruit jam anytime you like.

 After 24 hours it should thicken to look like this:

 Would you like to use an alternate fruit or a different type of pectin?
 See how here.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Helpful Kitchen Items: